skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 None of these approaches work.
 Why?
 The short answer is that computers (and TCP) have an easier time processing many small messages than a few large ones.

-But to really understand, we have to go on a bit of a trip and revisit **how sockets work**.
+But to really understand, we have to go on a bit of a trip and revisit **how TCP sockets work**.

 We begin our journey with this question...